bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 It's like, Let's say we're both like big liquidity providers, right.
 Or whatever.
 Or you're a big wallet and I'm a big liquidity provider.
-So, you know, we have some, and we have some off like a side channel sort of like coordination as well, right.?
+So, you know, we have some, and we have some off like a side channel sort of like coordination as well.
 And you know, I want to use some proper HSMs on my end.
 So do you, cause you know, say we have like, you know a hundred thousand coins to make liquidity for Bitcoin lightning, you know we definitely don't want all that money to be hot.
 So we, but we want to also like pre prepare things.